solkelton/citrix-launcher/README.md

 Purpose.

-	This script is intended to automatically launch the Citrix Reciever when a launch.jsp file has been downloaded.
+	This script is intended to automatically launch the Citrix Reciever (or Workspace) when a launch.jsp file has been downloaded.

 Installation Directions.